COSC3020/dynamic-euler-swilso59/README.md

 ## Plagiarism Acknowledgement

 I conducted this assignment on my own.
 The First step I took was to determine where the reapeated work was occuring.
 I initially converted each function to a iteritave version to avoid recurrsion.
 This seemed promising but looking at the `e` function I noticed that there was reapeated work still happening at the point where I was calling the `factorial` function to detemine the result.
 This was causing repeated work where each iteration if `e` was computing the factorial and not re-using the previously computed factoiral results.
 From here I moved forward to implementing the factorial computation into the `e` function.
-In the test code I wanted to use the given reursive version of `factorial` and `e` to compare the results.
+In the test code I use the given reursive version of `factorial` and `e` to compare the results.

 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated